-Free liquid from oil and fuel filters is drained and the filters stored with the underground waste in the Waste Storage Area for collection by a licensed contractor for provision to a licensed landfill facility.
+Free liquid from oil and fuel filters is drained and the filters are mechanically crushed so the filters can be classified as general solid waste (non-putrescible).
+Drained oil and fuel filters and spent spill absorbent material are stored with the underground waste in the Waste Storage Area for collection by a licensed contractor for provision to a licensed landfill facility.